The case for building your personal brand as a business leader in life sciences07 Nov, 202311 Minutes

 Another way to identify negative perceptions of your brand is to conduct a personal branding audit.
 This can include interviewing colleagues, friends, and industry peers to gather feedback on your personal brand and identify any areas for improvement.

 Once you have identified any negative perceptions of your personal brand, it's important to take action to address them.
 Address any issues directly and transparently, whether that is through a public statement or a private conversation.
-Additionally, you may want to take steps to change the behaviour or communication that led to the negative perception, and emphasise on actions that show positive changes.
+Additionally, you may want to take steps to change the behaviour or communication that led to the negative perception, and focus on on actions that show positive changes.

 Personal branding is not a one-time effort, it's an ongoing process that requires constant attention and adaptation.
 Keeping your personal brand relevant and fresh is important in order to stay top-of-mind and continue to be seen as an authority in a changing field.